Getting Started With LoanPro

 If you are creating loans manually via the UI, you can set the specific configuration on a Pre-Configured Loan.
 Using the Standard Loan Creation option, you can make the decision on a loan-by-loan basis.
 If you make it a part of your Custom Onboarding process, LoanPro will walk your agents through the process and give them your instructions regarding late fees.

 If you create your loans via the API you will need to control this default/settings when your loan is first created in the system.
 This means that when a loan is originated, a specific API payload is sent to LoanPro to create the Loan Terms, Advanced Configurations and Late Fee Settings.
-You need middleware to identify these specific loan characteristics and assign the correct late fee settings to the payload that is passed through.
+You need a custom application to identify these specific loan characteristics and assign the correct late fee settings to the payload that is passed through.

 7.3.6.
 Convenience Charges